Icyviolet23/Bomb_It_112_TP/README.md

 # Which libraries you're using that need to be installed, if any.
 If you can include the library in the submission, that is preferred.

 pygame

+# A list of any shortcut commands that exist

+While in game mode: Mode where u see the grid and obstacles

+Press 'o' to skip to game over screen

+Press 'l' to skip to game win screen

+Press 'h' to return to home screen

+DO THIS AT YOUR OWN PERIL as it will reset the current game